“When one’s imagination cannot provide an answer, one must seek out

 8) Politically, capitalist-imperialism is overall a period of world strife, constant imperialist wars whereby the big powers seek to establish, maintain, or re-establish control over other countries, and even some very disastrous and devastating world wars among the imperialist countries and against socialist countries.
 And, overall, and despite some periods of quiescence, it is a period of the revolutionary upsurge of the people of the world against the capitalist-imperialist system.

-See also below, and: NATURAL RESOURCE CURSE, NEOCOLONIALISM, U.S. IMPERIALISM, GERMAN IMPERIALISM—In Nazi Era, WORLD IMPERIALIST SYSTEM
+See also below, and: NATURAL RESOURCE CURSE, NEOCOLONIALISM, U.S. IMPERIALISM, GERMAN IMPERIALISM—In Nazi Era, STAGES OF CAPITALIST-IMPERIALISM, WORLD IMPERIALIST SYSTEM